 - If the person you wanted to adopt wants to look after you then you can appoint them as an attorney in your Lasting Power of Attorney

 - If the person you would like to adopt doesn’t have capacity to make their own decisions (for example because of physical or mental impairment) you can ask the high court to make a declaratory order setting out with whom the person should live and have contact with.
 The high court only has the power to make this type of declaratory order in relation to an adult over the age of eighteen if the adult doesn’t have the capacity to make his or her own decisions.

 If you would like to adopt an adult but realise that isn’t an option under UK law the best thing that you can do for the adult that you would like to adopt is to put your affairs in order and make sure that your paperwork, such as your Will and Lasting Power of Attorney , accurately reflects your wishes.
 Sadly, if you don’t sort out your Will and any associated paperwork the likelihood is that not only will you not be able to adopt your adult loved one but they may not benefit from your estate if you pass away.
 Preparation and paperwork is therefore essential to protect your loved ones.

-How can Evolve Family Law children and private client solicitors help?
+How can Evolve Family Law adoption solicitors help?

 At Evolve Family Law our specialist children and adoption solicitors can answer your questions about children and adoption law and help you with all your private client and Will needs.
-Call us on 0345 222 8 222 or complete our online enquiry form .
-We can set up a video conference, skype or telephone appointment with one of our specialist solicitors.
+Call us or complete our online enquiry form .
+We can set up a meeting, video conference, skype or telephone appointment with one of our specialist solicitors.